manhdao/boid-MPHYSG001/USAGE.md

 ## <a id="Output"></a>3.
 Output

-When you create a Flock instance, the initial positions and velocities of the boids are random.
+When you create a Flock instance, the initial positions and velocities of the boids are randomized using np.rand.
+Each individual method can be called separately to modify the positions and velocities.

 ## <a id="Tests"></a>4.
 Tests

 Fixture files are used to record the initial positions and velocities, and the results after each individual method modifies them.

-In tests, the "before" records are called and pass through the methods again, and are compared to "after" records.
+In tests, the "before" records are called and pass through the helper methods again, and are compared to "after" records.
+The test are explicitly written for the helper functions.

 2 arbitrary numbers from the 2 set of array are picked out for the actual assert_equal
 ```